pegasystems/pega-helm-charts/charts/pega/README.md

 In conjunction with using the v4 docker images (which do not include the curl utility), you are now required to specify an image to use for downloading the JDBC driver.
 This image is specified in the `global.downloadContainer.image` parameter -- for more information, see [Downloading the JDBC driver](#downloading-the-jdbc-driver).

+Alternatively, it is still possible to build custom images that include the JDBC driver (in which case `global.downloadContainer.image` can be set to blank.)

 ## Supported providers